martosah/Employee-Onboarding-Tracker-Contoso/README.md

 ## Key Design Choices

-**One case per new hire.** Each new employee has exactly one Onboarding Case that parents all their tasks, equipment records, and uploaded documents.
+**One Onboarding record per new hire.** Each new employee has exactly one Onboarding record that parents all their tasks, equipment records, and uploaded documents.

 **Tasks are generated from templates, not hard-coded.** A separate Task Template table holds the standard onboarding checklist.
 HR can change the checklist by editing template rows — no developer involvement.

 **Role-tailored task generation.** Tasks tagged to a specific job role only generate for that role.
 Universal tasks generate for every new hire.

-**Day-1 Readiness check.** Three days before the start date, the system flags any case where critical tasks are still incomplete and escalates to HR leadership.
+**Day-1 Readiness check.** Three days before the start date, the system flags any onboarding record where critical tasks are still incomplete and escalates to HR leadership.

 **Self-service portal for new hires.** New hires upload personal documents (BVN, NIN, certificates) before Day 1 through an external-facing portal, removing manual chase-ups by HR.

 **Probation milestones built in.** Onboarding doesn't close at Day 1.
-The case stays open through 30/60/90-day probation milestones owned by the reporting manager.
+The record stays open through 30/60/90-day probation milestones owned by the reporting manager.

 ---